edtrujillo/NewPirateTimes/README.md

 # NewPirateTimes

 Swift sample coding project

-Fetch articles from the NY Times and convert them to Pirate/Pig-Latin
+The specifications for this coding challenge was to simply create an app that consumed articles from the NY Times.
+There were no other requirements so I had to creatively come up with an original idea.

 The project depends on a few cocoapod repositories: